|Committee membership||No. of meetings 2018: 2||Main committee responsibilities|

-In 2017 the Committee formally met seven times and reviewed the composition and skills of the Board, with a view to considering the current and future skills and experience that the Board might require.
+In 2018 the Committee formally met two times and reviewed the composition and skills of the Board, with a view to considering the current and future skills and experience that the Board might require.

 The Committee discussed succession planning and Board diversity, and reviewed the performance of the Group Chief Executive and other senior executives.
 In particular, the need to broaden the Board membership with respect to gender, ethnicity and age was discussed.
 The Committee has sought to ensure that appointments are of the best candidates to promote the success of the Company and are based on merit, with due regard for the benefits of diversity on the Board.
-Further information concerning Board diversity can be found as part of the corporate governance report.
-We are pleased to report that as of 1 January 2018 the female representation on the Board has risen to 43% compared to 17% in 2017.
+Further information concerning Board diversity can be found in the Corporate governance statement as part of the corporate governance statement.
+We are pleased to report that as of 1 January 2018 the female representation on the Board has been 43% compared to 17% in 2017.

-Following the external Board evaluation in 2015, the Board agreed to undertake an internal evaluation during 2017.
+Following the external Board evaluation in 2015, the Board agreed to undertake its next external evaluation during 2018.
 Further details of the review can be found in the Corporate Governance section of the Annual Report.
-Recommendations arising from the 2017 Board evaluation are in the process of being addressed.
+Recommendations arising from the 2018 Board evaluation are in the process of being addressed.

-As Chairman of the Committee, I will be available at the AGM in May 2018 to answer questions relating to the work of the Committee.
+As Chair of the Committee, I will be available at the AGM in May 2019 to answer questions relating to the work of the Committee.

 On behalf of the Nomination Committee: